abramadams/dao/README.md

 	property name="description" type="string";
 }
 ```
 And DAO will just inject the rest of the columns.
 This is handy in cases where your table definition has been altered (i.e. new fields) as they will automatically be included.
-For anything more than straight table entities (i.e. you need relationships, formulas, etc...) you still need to declare those properties in the CFC.
+For anything more than straight table entities (i.e. you need many-to-many relationships, formulas, custom validation, etc...) you still need to declare those properties in the CFC.
 You also must statically define properties where you want the property name to be different than the table's column name.
 (NOTE: the DAO is smart enough to check for both when injecting properties)

 ### Dynamic Entity - A step further
-In many cases it may best to create entity CFCs that extend BaseModelObject, but... for dynamic entities you don't necessarily have to.
+In some cases it may best to create entity CFCs that extend BaseModelObject, but... for dynamic entities you don't necessarily have to.
 Here's what we could have done above without having to create EventLog.cfc:
 ```javascript
 eventLog = new com.database.BaseModelObject( dao = dao, table = 'eventLog' );
 ```
 That would have returned an entity instance with all the properties from the eventLog table.
-It will also attempt to auto-wire related entities ( which is not a feature of dynamic entities itself, but of any object that extends BaseModelObject : See more below about relationships ).
+It will also attempt to auto-wire related entities ( which is not an exclusive feature of dynamic entities itself, but a feature of any object that extends BaseModelObject : See more below about dynamic relationships ).

 ## Relationships
 In the example above, Pet.cfc defines a one-to-one relationship with the user.
 This will automatically load the correct "User" object into the Pet object